Kolkman/QMK_variations/keyboards/splitkb/kyria/keymaps/kolkman/readme.md

  This keymap is based on the default Kyria Keymap with a few modifications.

-*   Tapdance on the space keys, to mimic as enter keys.
+*   Tapdance on the space keys, to mimic as enter keys
+*   Simultaneous space press activates CAPS_WORDS.
 *   Control Option Command Shift - [Modrow](https://precondition.github.io/home-row-mods) (Only on the QWERTY keyboard)
 *   Removed  CTRL on hold from the quote key.
 *   Option Command order on the thumb row swapped.